-An Australian industry taskforce is calling for help in the wake of Covid-19 shutdowns, as LPA states government measures offer insufficient industry-specific support
+An Australian industry taskforce calls for help in the wake of Covid-19 shutdowns, as LPA states government measures offer insufficient industry support

 Sign up for IQ Index

 “There's a strong desire to see the return of gigs and events”: Australian government pledges a quarter of a billion to get the arts sector back on track

 The Australian government has dedicated AU$250 million (€153.3m) to help rebuild the country’s entertainment and arts sector over the next year, as it commits to presenting a clear timetable for reopening.